Multi-modal Data Spectrum: Multi-modal Datasets are Multi-dimensional: Experiments

 We find that uni-modal biases are not consistently mitigated by model scale and can even be exacerbated.
-For instance, on MMMU, scaling to a 34B parameter model increased the overall performance and the reliance on text-only dependencies significantly.
-Similarly, on MMBench, larger models exhibite an improved performance with a greater dependency on image-only dependencies (\Cref{fig:model_size}).
-Conversely, performance on POPE, a benchmark requiring only inter-modal dependencies, showed no change in performance with increase in model size.
-The results for AI2D were interesting.
-Individual models showed text contributions worse than random, but the ensemble's performance showed text intra-modality dependencies.
-This discrepancy highlights that a single model can be misleading, and evaluating multiple models is crucial for robust conclusions.
-We provide results with additional datasets in \Cref{fig:appendix_model_size}.
+For instance, on MMMU~\citep{yue2024mmmu}, scaling to a 34B parameter model increased the overall performance and the reliance on both image and text-only dependencies.
+Similarly, on MMBench~\citep{liu2024mmbench}, larger models exhibit an improved performance with a greater dependency on image-only dependencies (\Cref{fig:model_size}).
+AI2D~\citep{kembhavi2016diagram} shows a similar trend.
+The text-only intra-modality dependency increases with scale and persists in the majority-ensemble model.
+Conversely, performance on POPE~\citep{li2023evaluating}, a benchmark requiring only inter-modal dependencies, shows no change in performance with increase in model size.
+We further show results on additional datasets that depend on neither text nor image intra-modality dependencies, as well as datasets that depend on both in \Cref{fig:appendix_model_size}.
+We also include datasets that predominantly depend on image and text intra-modality dependencies in \Cref{fig:appendix_image_model_size} and \Cref{fig:appendix_text_model_size} respectively.

+\paragraph{Effect of model types.} We compare four different instruction-tuned models in \Cref{fig:model_type}.
+Particularly, we compare Cambrian-8b released in June 2024 with LLama-3 8B base model~\citep{tong2024cambrian}, LLaVA-Next released in May 2024 with Mistral 7B model~\citep{liu2024llavanext}, Qwen2.5-VL from April 2025 with Qwen2.5 7B language model~\citep{bai2025qwen2} and Qwen3-VL 8B released recently in November 2025 with Qwen3 language model~\citep{bai_qwen3-vl_2025}.

+Despite substantial differences in the evaluated models and their release dates, we consistently observe intra-modality biases (when present) across all of them.
+For instance, Qwen models improve the performance on MMBench by around ten percent compared to Cambrian-1 while also increasing the image-only performance significantly.
+For POPE, as expected, all models exhibit near-random performance when using only image or only text inputs.
+For GQA and MMMU-Pro, we see comparable levels of biases across different models types.
+Similar results with additional datasets are shown in \Cref{fig:appendix_model_types}.

+This findings raise the question of whether improvements in benchmark performance really reflect progress in multi-modal learning or whether models are simply becoming better at using intra-modality dependencies.
+We hope that our analysis will encourage reporting not only overall benchmark performance but also image-only, text-only, and random baselines, to enable a more holistic evaluation of multi-modal models.